rhopfer/bash-prompt/README.md

 ![Symlink](images/symlink.png)

 **Work bases.** It is possible to define work bases using `PROMPT_BASES="name1=path1:name2=path2:…"`.
-If you are below of one of these pathes the base will be replaced by its name (displayed underlined) and the path is shown relative to it.
+If you are below of one of these paths the base will be replaced by its name (displayed underlined) and the path is shown relative to it.

 ![Work bases](images/bases.png)

-**Repository.** Inside a GIT, SVN, Hg, or Bazaar repository it shows the current branch respectively the revision and a star if there are uncommited changes.
+**Repository.** Inside a GIT, SVN, Hg, or Bazaar repository it shows the current branch respectively the revision and a star if there are uncommitted changes.
 This feature can be adjusted by the variable `PROMPT_REPOS` (0, git, svn, hg, bzr).

 ![~/dev/bash-prompt{master} $](images/git.png)